altocodenl/cell/readme.md

 - A programming language: allows to express sequences of data transformations.
 - A database: allows to validate and query information.
-- An API: can expose surfaces to the network and can interact with other exposed surfaces.
+- A service: can expose an API to the network and can interact with other APIs.
-- An interface maker: allows to create graphical interfaces to interact with data.
+- An interface: allows to create graphical interfaces to interact with data.

+This is the quadrivium: language, database, service and interface.

 cell is all of those things not because it tries to be everything; rather, it does all of this because it explores the possibility that the best way to build information systems is to have an integrated system where language, database, service and interface spring from a common ground.